uber-go/fx/README.md

 }
 ```

-#### Roles
+### Roles

 It's common for a service to handle many different workloads.
 For example, a
 service may expose RPC endpoints and also ingest Kafka messages.
-In the Python
-world, this means different deployments that run with different entry points.
-Due to Python's threading model, this was required.

-In the Go service, we can have a simpler model where we create a single binary,
+In uberfx, there is a simpler model where we create a single binary,
 but turn its modules on and off based on roles which are specified via the
 commmand line.